Legislative Competence Order: National Assembly for Wales (Representation of the People) Order 2007

 No impact assessment was carried out for this instrument as it has no significant impact on the costs of business, charities, voluntary bodies or the public sector.

 Replacement

 In 2020, the order was amended by the Welsh Government, in the Senedd Cymru (Representation of the People) (Amendment) Act 2020.
 The enabling powers previously held by the Secretary of State for Wales had been devolved to the Senedd, meaning that Welsh Ministers were now responsible for the order.

-In 2024, the Welsh Government mentioned it's intention to write a new piece of legislation covering the order's functions for passage before the Next Senedd election.
+In 2024, the Welsh Government mentioned its intention to write a new piece of legislation covering the order's functions for passage before the 2026 Senedd election.